UltraMessaging/um_python/README.md

 ```
 The tool expects to find the "lib" and "include" directories there.

-The tool generates the file "_lbm_cffi.so" which implements the API wrapper.
+The tool generates a ".so" file which implements the API wrapper.
+Python 2.7 names the file "_lbm_cffi.so", and Python 3.7 names the
+file in a more complicated way.
+For example,
+on my system it names it "_lbm_cffi.cpython-37m-x86_64-linux-gnu.so".
+At any rate, look for "*.so" and make sure that file is available to Python
+at run-time.

 # Test the Wrapper

-**WARNING**: the lbmtst.py program publishes messages to your network on
+**WARNING**: the "lbmtst.py" program publishes messages to your network on
 the topic "lbmtst.py".
 It will look for the file "um.cfg" and read a configuration if it exists,
 but if not, it will simply use all of the default topic resolution multicast